-35. Constitution of the Board of Appeal - The Board of Appeal shall comprise three members as provided in Article 76 of the Constitution.
+36. Constitution of the Board of Appeal - The Board of Appeal shall comprise three members as provided in Article 76 of the Constitution.

-36. Nomination of Members - (1) For the purposes of paragraph (a) of subclause (3) of Article 76 of the Constitution it shall be the responsibility of the Service Organisation to nominate an officer or former officer of the Public Service to serve as a member of the Board of Appeal.
+37. Nomination of members - (1) For the purposes of paragraph (a) of subclause (3) of Article 76 of the Constitution the Service organisation shall nominate an employee or former employee of the Public Service to serve as a member of the Board of Appeal.

 (2) The nomination shall be forwarded to the Registrar of the High Court.

-Member not to act in appeal affecting himself or his department - No member of the Board of Appeal shall act on the Board of Appeal in any appeal affecting an officer of the department in which the member is employed, or in any appeal affecting himself.
+38. Member not to act in appeal affecting himself or his department - No member of the Board of Appeal shall act on the Board of Appeal in any appeal affecting an officer of, or expatriate employee employed in the department in which the member is employed, or in any appeal affecting himself.

-38. Deputies to members - (1) In the event of the death or unavoidable absence or resignation or disqualification under section 37 of the member of the Board of Appeal appointed by the High Commissioner on the advice of the Premier, the Commission may from time to time appoint an officer or former officer of the Public Service to act, for such time as the Commission shall specify, in the place of the member who has died or has been unavoidably absent or has been disqualified or has resigned.
+39. Deputies to members - (1) In the event of the death or unavoidable absence or resignation or disqualification under soction 38 of the member of the Board of Appeal appointed by the High Commissioner on the advice of the Premier, the Commission may from time to time acting on the advice of the Premier appoint an officer or expatriate employee or former officer of the Public Service to act, for such time as the Commission shall specify, in the place of the member who has died or has been unavoidably absent or has been disqualified or has resigned.
 No person appointed under this subsection shall so act after the expiration of six months after the position of member becomes vacant.

-(2) In the event of the death or unavoidable absence or resignation or disqualification under section 37 of the member of the Board of Appeal nominated by the Service Organisation, the Service Organisation shall nominate an officer or former officer who shall act in the place of the regular member at the meeting of the Board of Appeal and that officer or former officer shall for the purposes of this Act be deemed to be a duly appointed member of the Board of Appeal for the purpose of the meeting of the Board of Appeal.
+(2) In the event of the death or unavoidable absence or resignation or disqualification under section 38 of the member of the Board of Appeal nominated by the Service organisation, the Service organisation shall nominate an officer or expatriate employee or former officer who shall act in the place of the regular member at the meeting of the Board of Appeal and that officer or expatriate employee or former officer shall for the purposes of this Act be deemed to be a duly appointed member of the Board of Appeal for the purpose of the meeting of the Board of Appeal.

-(3) No appointment of a deputy member under this section shall in any proceedings be called in question on the grounds that the occasion for the appointment had arisen or had ceased.
+(3) No appointment of a deputy member under this section shall in any proceedings be called in question on the grounds that the occasion for the appointment had not arison or had consed.

-39. Remuneration of Hoard of Appeal members - (1) Any member of the Board of Appeal who is an employee of the Public Service shall not be granted remuneration in addition to his Public Service salary while he acts as a member of the Board of Appeal.
+40. Remuneration of Board of Appeal members - (1) A member of the Board of Appeal who is in receipt of a salary from Government shall not be granted remuneration in addition to this salary while he acts as a member of the Appeal Board.

-(2) Any other members of the Board of Appeal shall be paid out of money appropriated by the Logislative Assembly for the purpose such remuneration by way of salaries or fees as may be determined by the Minister responsible for finance.
+(2) Any other members of the Board of Appeal shall be paid out of money appropriated by the Legislative Assembly for the purpose such remuneration by way of salaries or fees as may be determined by the Minister responsible for finance.

-(3) Members of the Board of Appeal shall be paid out of moneys appropriated by the Legislative Assembly for the purpose such sums by way of travelling allowances as may be determined by the Minister responsible for finance.

-40. Rights of appeal - (1) Every officer shall have a right of appeal in accordance with this section against the promotion of any officer, or the appointment of any person who is not an officer to any position on the permanent staff of the Public Service above the lowest basic grade (other than trainee) of each occupational class if (in either case) the appointment of the appellant to the position would have involved his promotion:
+(3) Nombers of the Board of Appeal shall be paid out of moneys appropriated by the Logislative Assembly for the purpose such sums by way of travelling allowances as may be determined by the Minister responsible for finance.
+41. Rights of appeal - (1) Subject to the provisions of sections 47 and 48 of this Act every officer shall have a right of appeal in accordance with this section against the promotion of any officer, or the appointment of any person who is not an officer to any position on the permanent staff of the Public Service above the lowest basic grade (other than Trainee) of each occupational class if (in either case) the appointment of the appellant to the position would have involved his promotion: